Skip to content

 Overview of interfaces (inputs and outputs, variables)

-This is especially essential for special machines that are to be maintained or expanded later.
+This is especially essential for special machines that will be maintained or expanded later.

 3. Use of libraries and standards

-Use your own or manufacturer-provided libraries, e.g. for:
+Use your own or manufacturer libraries, for example for:

-This saves time, increases quality, and ensures reusability.
+This saves time, improves quality, and ensures reusability.

-4. Simulation and testing on site avoid errors
+4. Simulation and testing on site prevent errors

-Use simulation functions (e.g., PLCSIM at Siemens) to test programs before loading them onto real hardware.
+Use simulation functions (e.g., PLCSIM from Siemens) to test programs before loading them onto real hardware.
 This saves time during commissioning and helps eliminate major errors in advance.

 5. Flexible error handling and diagnostics